MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 |StorageS-out       |443           |Any     |_subnet_         |Storage._secondaryRegion_ |Allow |

 ### Mandatory routes with service-aided subnet configuration
 These routes are necessary to ensure that management traffic is routed directly to a destination.
-They are enforced by the network intent policy and need not be deployed by the customer.
-See the [paragraph above](#high-level-connectivity-architecture) for more information on connectivity architecture and management traffic.
+They are enforced by the network intent policy and don't need to be deployed by the customer.
+See the previous [high level connectivity architecture](#high-level-connectivity-architecture) section  for more information on connectivity architecture and management traffic.

 |Name                     |Address prefix           |Next hop            |
 |-------------------------|-------------------------|--------------------|